dahshury/WinSTT/README.md

 ### Notes

 - The application only records while the record key is held down.
+- You can use this app using a CPU, it will run Faster-whisper small.en by default.
+However, if you have a CUDA GPU, this will increase the speed and the accuracy and is highly recommended.
-- The application does not transcribe audio that is less than 1 second long.
+- The application does not transcribe audio that is less than 0.5 second long.
+- Currently, supporting only a single hotkey, not a combination of keys.

 ## Acknowledgments

 - This tool is powered by Hugging Face's ASR models, primarily Whisper by OpenAI.
+Whisper checkpoints come in five configurations of varying model sizes.
+The smallest four are trained on either English-only or multilingual data.
+The largest checkpoints are multilingual only.
+The larger the model, the better the accuracy and the slower the speed.
+Try the model that best suits your hardware and needs.
 - [Silero's Voice Activity Detection (VAD)](https://github.com/snakers4/silero-vad) is implemented to prevent hallucinations on silence start.
 - Optimizations are developed by [Vaibhavs10/insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper) and [Faster-whisper](https://github.com/SYSTRAN/faster-whisper).